-The minimum payment is the smallest amount you need to pay to your credit card each month.
-You can always find your minimum amount on your statement.
+The contractual minimum payment is the smallest amount you need to pay to your credit card each month.
+You can always find your contractual minimum payment amount on your statement.
 Different credit cards can charge different amounts, and they change from time to time.
-At aqua, we currently calculate it as an amount equal to the total of any interest, default charges plus 1% of the balance shown on your statement (minimum £5).
-If your balance is less than £5 then you must repay the full amount.
+At aqua, we currently calculate it as an amount equal to the sum of interest, default fees plus either 1% or 3.25% of the full amount you owe, as shown on your statement (minimum £5).
+If you owe less than £5 then you must repay the full amount.
+You will also need to pay any arrears or over limit amount, which are due immediately.
 Please remember to allow time for your payments to clear your account by the due date on your statement.

 A CCJ means County Court Judgement.
 It’s issued by the court if you fail to make the payments stated in the contract of your credit agreement.
 If you can’t pay the full amount you owe at the time of the judgment, the courts usually set an affordable regular payment based on your individual circumstances.
 Generally if a CCJ is paid in full within 30 days of the date of the judgment it won’t appear in the credit register.
 CCJs can affect your credit history (more of that later) and they’re a matter of public record.
 They’re held for 6 years with the Registry Trust.
 If a judgment is settled after the 30 day period it will be entered into public record and will appear on credit searches against your name, normally affecting your credit rating.